aria-ml/dataeval/docs/source/concepts/MetadataLevels.md

 md = Metadata.load("metadata.dem", dataset)
 ```

-What the file holds is exactly this page's subject: the rows at each level, the
+This file holds the rows at each level, the
 links between them, and which factor is defined where.
-Three things it does
-**not** hold, and each is a consequence of a distinction made above:
+It does **not** hold the three following things:

 - **The dataset.** It cannot be serialized, so {meth}`.Metadata.load` takes a
   live one and binds it — which is also what lets the item counts be checked